Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

 At this stage start CASA using the command ``casa`` on your terminal.
 You will be on the Ipython prompt and a logger window will appear.
 The remaining analysis will be done at the CASA Ipython prompt.
 We use the CASA task importgmrt to convert data from FITS to MS format.
-In our case the FITS file is already provided as "UVDATA" file so we proceed with that FITS file.
+In our case, the FITS file is already provided as "UVDATA" file so we proceed with that FITS file.

 .. code-block::